dashpay/docs/docs/user/wallets/dashcore/installation-linux.rst

    Dash Core synchronization is complete

-You can now begin to use your wallet to send and receive funds.
+You can now :ref:`create a wallet <dashcore-wallet-create>` to send and receive funds.

 Setting up a desktop entry
 --------------------------